Instability toward Superconducting Stripe Phase in Altermagnets with Strong Rashba Spin-Orbit Coupling

-Our framework is insufficient to calculate the amplitude of the additional superconducting gap because it only includes the linearized gap equation in terms of the additional components.
-Thus, how the superconducting gap evolves with increasing $\AM$ should be addressed within the advanced quasiclassical framework involving higher-order perturbative terms.
+Our framework is insufficient to calculate the amplitude of the additional components of superconducting gap because it only includes the linearized gap equation in terms of the additional components.
+Thus, how the superconducting gap evolves with increasing $\AM$ should be addressed within an advanced quasiclassical framework involving higher-order perturbative terms.
+We also remark on the possibility of a first-order phase transition between the stripe phase and the helical phase.
+In the phase diagrams shown in Fig.~\ref{fig:phase_diagrams}, most of the first-order phase transition lines (red dashed lines) may be replaced by a first-order phase transition line between the small-$\AM$ helical phase and the stripe phase, located below the original red dashed lines.
+Correspondingly, the assumption that the phase transition is second order may break down and the second-order phase boundary between the stripe phase and the helical phase, indicated by the instability line, may partly turn into a first-order phase transition in the vicinity of the red dashed lines.
+Because the present perturbative approach cannot describe first-order phase transitions to or from the stripe phase, these issues are beyond the scope of the present study and require the advanced quasiclassical framework.
 It is also necessary to fully calculate the real-space structure of the finite-momentum superconducting phases suggested in this work in order to provide evidence that can be experimentally detected.